fermented dill pickles

 • If you are just getting started with fermenting, any glass jar and lid will do.
 However, you will need to open it everyday to let out some air.

-Thank you for reading this post, don't forget to subscribe to stay in the loop.
+Don't forget to subscribe to stay in the loop.
 If you are looking for some of the healthy tools and resources mentioned in my articles, take a look at my healthy shopping guide.

 Some of our links are affiliate links, which means if you click and buy, I earn a small commission.
 The price is the same for you, though.
 Thank you!